Skip to content

 It is usually held a week after the Grand National at Aintree, and only Red Rum has completed the Aintree-Ayr double in the same season.

-Both the Scottish Champion Hurdle and Future Champion Novices' Chase are Grade 2 races, while on the Flat, the Firth of Clyde Stakes is for two-year-olds only, at Group 2 level.
+Both the Scottish Champion Hurdle and Future Champion Novices' Chase are Grade 2 races, while on the Flat, the Firth of Clyde Stakes is for two-year-olds only, at Group 2 level, on the Flat.

 However, the Ayr Gold Cup is one of the most iconic sprint handicaps in Europe and it has been won by the likes of Roman Warrior, Lochsong and Coastal Bluff.